hipe/tmx/lib/skylab/snag/doc/issues/011-the-tags-narrative.md

         node implements this method, and so the client node must implement every such method itself.

+        when using the declaration from as opposed to the instance form of the tag, it is recommended to use the full formal form `:+#hook-out` (":" meaning "declaration" and "+" meaning "one of many). this is the most correct form to use, and for this tag expecially it will be useful to use consistent notation so that we can gather all such method names; becuase of how crucial it is to implement them.

+        mnemonic: the library must reach "out" to your code to work.

     #hook-with: this is a method provided by a library as a courtesy, as
         a method that might be used as an implementation for a "hook-out" or "hook-in". the library iteslf does not call this method.

+        mnemoic: implement your method "with" this one.

     #hook-over: this is a special kind of "hook-in" that itself does
         nothing (i.e results in nil). if a client overrrides such a method it may do so knowing that the library method itself has no side-effects.

+        mnemonic: program flow just passes "over" this method.

+    #hook-near: when used as declaration, indicatates that this method
+        name should not change because other semantically similar methods use this name in order to reference this method. when used as a reference tagging, indicates that this method is named after one that does something similar. however and perhaps, this is done only for the purpose of self-documentation and consistency; because calls to these methods are sent from different structures to different structures in different places in the code.